 This is why it is so vital to approach your legacy systems with a well-informed dosage of both foresight and caution.
 So to help you in this regard, Software Planet Group would now like to outline below some of the commonest approaches for dealing with this nagging issue.

-Rebuild and replace
+Rebuild and Replace Legacy Code

 Perhaps the most popular approach of all, the rebuild and replace method posits that businesses should simply do away with their old, decrepit systems and instead hire new programmers who will start again from scratch.